 Flights & Booking Tips

-- Use the Booking.com App (Not the Website): The app often offers cheaper rates or special deals not found on the website.
+- Use the Booking.com App (Not the Website): The app frequently provides lower rates or exclusive deals that are not available on the website.

 - Google Flights > Skyscanner: Always cross-check flights.
 Google Flights often lists airlines that Skyscanner misses.